northy/anki-nihongo-companion/README.md

 ### Install the addon

 Open anki, go to the Tools menu and then Add-ons>Browse & Install to paste in the code: `1946501448`.
+After Anki finishes installing the addon, restart it for changes to take effect.

 ### Add a field for examples